 Investing in your employer brand may be the smartest decision you can make for keeping your current employees switched on, actively engaged and motivated to stick around.
 In addition, by becoming a more attractive employer, you’ll see a greater influx of stronger candidates in your long term recruitment.

-Some of the world’s most notable employer brand teams make use of BAM to bring their employer brand to life, and keep a firm grasp on their EVP every step of the way.
+Some of the world’s most notable employer brand teams make use of brand management to bring their employer brand to life, and keep a firm grasp on their EVP every step of the way.
 Read about them in our brand stories and hear directly from them how our solutions have made a difference.